Air Conditioning & Insulation Defects in New Florida Homes

 3. Identify code violations and builder negligence.

-4. Use Florida’s Chapter 558 Notice of Claim process to demand repairs, replacement of equipment, and reimbursement for excess energy costs and related damages.
+4. Utilize Florida’s Chapter 558 Notice of Claim process to demand repairs, equipment replacement, and reimbursement for excess energy costs and related damages.

-We fight to ensure that builders provide the properly functioning, energy-efficient home you paid for — not one that leaves you sweating through Florida’s summers.
+We strive to ensure that builders deliver the properly functioning, energy-efficient home you paid for — not one that leaves you sweating through Florida’s summers.

 ⸻